lingeringsocket/shlurd/docs/readme.md

 You are in a hayloft.

-You see the sprite.
+You see the sprite and a rooster.

 > where is the sprite

-The sprite is in the hayloft.
+Zzz is in the hayloft.
 ```

 Once the sprite has been encountered, the player character becomes